JohnCoene/javascript-for-r/_book/1-02-basics.md

 The dependency is used in the `htmltools::singleton` function ensures that its content is _only imported in the document once._

-Note that we use the `tags` object which comes from the shiny package and includes HTML tags that are not exported as standalone functions.
-For instance, you can create a `<div>` in shiny with the `div` function, but `tags$div` will also work.
-This can now be applied to the shiny application; the `path/to/script.js` should be changed to `files/script.js` where `files` is the prefix we defined in `addResourcePath`.
+Note that we use the `tags` object, which comes from the Shiny package and includes HTML tags that are not exported as standalone functions.
+For instance, you can create a `<div>` in Shiny with the `div` function, but `tags$div` will also work.
+This can now be applied to the Shiny application; the `path/to/script.js` should be changed to `files/script.js`, where `files` is the prefix we defined in `addResourcePath`.

 ```r
 # app.R